NormalLuser/BEeWoz/README.txt

 Or change a row of data:
 2000: FF FF FF FF FF FF FF FF

 You can also run programs stored at locations in memory.
+These can be programs already loaded on the  ROM.
+If you compile using the included bin files the below examples will work.
-These can be programs already loaded on the  ROM by entering the location followed by R like this:
+You run a program by entering the location followed by R like this:

 8440 R